cs50/ide50-deb/ide50/files/home/ubuntu/workspace/README.md

 `http://WORKSPACE-USER.c9.io/example` where `WORKSPACE`
 is your workspace name and `USER` is your Cloud9 username.

+If you're curious, Cloud9's domain acts as a proxy to your workspace.
+The Apache webserver runs on port 8080 on your instance, and Cloud9 forwards requests from *both* `http://WORKSPACE-USER.c9.io:80` and `https://WORKSPACE-USER.c9.io:443` to port 8080 on the instance in the `WORKSPACE` owned by `USER`.
+This impacts the directions for Problem Set 6, as we'll discuss below.

 ## Problem Sets

-To begin work on your problem set, simply follow the instructions on the specification from the beginning.
+To begin work on your Problem Set, simply follow the instructions on the specification from the beginning.

 If you have set up Dropbox in your workspace, any files that are present in